Sending PII Over Email: Security & Compliance Considerations

 Sending PII over email can be insecure and lead to unauthorized access to private and confidential data.
 Most email services are not encrypted and can therefore be intercepted in transit, allowing hackers to access sensitive data.
 There are other risks organizations face when sending PII over email, including:

-- Data Protection: Sending PII over email may violate data protection laws in the jurisdiction which the sender is receiving the data.
+1. Data Protection: Sending PII over email may violate data protection laws in the jurisdiction which the sender is receiving the data.
 Data protection laws may require the sender to undertake additional measures to ensure that the email is secure and that data is not disclosed inappropriately.

-- Privacy and Consent: Sending PII over email may violate privacy and consent laws in the jurisdiction which the sender is receiving the data.
+2. Privacy and Consent: Sending PII over email may violate privacy and consent laws in the jurisdiction which the sender is receiving the data.
 In some cases, permission must be obtained from the user before personal data can be sent.

-- Anti-spam Laws: Sending PII over email may violate anti-spam laws in the jurisdiction which the sender is receiving the data.
+3. Anti-spam Laws: Sending PII over email may violate anti-spam laws in the jurisdiction which the sender is receiving the data.
 Unsolicited emails may be prohibited and any emails containing PII must be sent in accordance with the law.

-- International Transfers: Sending PII over email may also involve moving data between countries, triggering additional legal and compliance obligations, such as the EU General Data Protection Regulation (GDPR).
+4. International Transfers: Sending PII over email may also involve moving data between countries, triggering additional legal and compliance obligations, such as the EU General Data Protection Regulation (GDPR).

-NIST PII Standards
+NIST PII Standards on Protecting PII

 Organizations should consider implementing NIST CSF’s PII standards to protect PII because they are comprehensive and actionable guidelines, established by a trusted and authoritative source, that provide a solid foundation to ensure the secure and responsible handling of sensitive customer data.
 Following these standards can help protect organizations from potential security risks and data privacy breaches.
 Additionally, data privacy regulations such as HIPAA utilize the NIST CSF’s PII standards as the minimum security requirements for organizations handling PII, so compliance with NIST CSF’s PII standards can help organizations avoid costly fines for violating these regulations.

-Send Secure Email Links With the Kiteworks Platform
+Send Secure Email With Kiteworks

 Additonal Resources